wgseligman/GramsSim/README.md

    - It's important that ROOT, HepMC3, and Geant4 all be compiled with the same version of the C++ compiler that supports C++11 and above.
-The ROOT and HepMC3 packages from EPEL were compiled with the "native compiler" of CentOS 7, GCC 4.8.5, which does _not_ support C++11.
+The ROOT, HepMC3, cfitsio, and healpix packages from EPEL were compiled with the "native compiler" of CentOS 7, GCC 4.8.5, which does _not_ support C++11.